Emma Stone Was Told She Owed ‘La La Land’ Role To Emma Watson – How She Reacted

 A post shared by Beauty and The Beast (@beautyandthebeast) on

 Emma’s career was reminiscent of Mia’s story in La La Land.
 When she was in ninth grade, Emma crafted a career plan which she called “Project Hollywood.”
-She then realized that acting wasn’t enough to pay her bills, that’s why she took another job at a dog-biscuit bakery.
+She then realized that acting wasn’t enough to pay for her bills, that’s why she took another job at a dog-biscuit bakery.

 She urges young people to not give up even if they are struggling.
 “If you’re going through hell, keep going,” she told ABC via CNBC.
 Emma further said that she still has “a lot of growing and learning and work to do” and that her Oscar is a great motivation to continue what she started.